 We’ve all heard the term ‘templed out’ generally a topic of conversation for those travelling to Siem Reap with kids.
-I’ve had a couple of people ask me if I made any arrangements for our kids when we were there.
+I’ve had a couple of people ask me if I made any arrangements for babysitting options in Siem Reap.
 Fortunately I didn’t have any issues and the kids enjoyed the temples although we were able to space it out as we were staying in town for 7 days.

 Phare, The Cambodian Circus originated in Battambang but now has a permanent home in Siem Reap.
 It’s the Cambodian equivalent of the world famous Cirque du Soleil.
 The purpose built tent is located on the outskirts of Siem Reap and all participants have trained at the Phare Ponleu Selpak.

-Visiting Angkor Wat has always been at the top of my bucket list, I just hadn’t thought that it would be a suitable place for little kids.
+Visiting Angkor Wat has always been at the top of my bucket list, in particular an Angkor Wat sunrise!
+I just hadn’t thought that it would be a suitable place for little kids.
 My kids are a little older now at 11, 9 and 7 so we decided that now would be a good time.
 Angkor Wat and the surrounding temples are located close to Siem Reap in Cambodia.

-Flight of the Gibbon in Siem Reap is located within the Angkor Archeological Park, the home of 1000 year old ruins of Angkor Wat, Angkor Thom and many other famous temples.
-It is the only zip line experience in the world to be held in a UNESCO World Heritage Site.
-The site was engineered by zip lining experts and meets stringent world safety standards.
+Flight of the Gibbon (now known as Angkor Zipline) is the only zip lining Siem Reap.
+It is located within the Angkor Archeological Park, the home of 1000 year old ruins of Angkor Wat, Angkor Thom and many other famous temples.